Are you planning to visit Nepal? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Nepal.

-In Nepal the power plugs and sockets are of type C, D and M. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Nepal the power plug sockets are of type C, D and M. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Nepal?

-In Nepal the power plugs and sockets are of type C, D and M. Check out the following pictures.
+In Nepal the power plug sockets are of type C, D and M. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, D and M.